MicrosoftLearning/MB-820-Business-Central-Developer-Certification/Instructions/Labs/LAB_04_Add_a_column_and_layout_to_base_report.md

 1. In Business Central, navigate to the **Report Layouts** page.

-2. Filter the list on reports with the Report ID 309
+2. Filter the list on reports with the Report ID 309.

 3. Export the layout of the Vendor Purchase List report.

-4. The layout now downloads as VendorPurchaseList.rdlc
+4. The layout now downloads as VendorPurchaseList.rdlc.

 5. Copy the VendorPurchaseList.rdlc file to the src folder of your Lab 04 Reporting app.

-6. Rename the layout to: Vendor Purchase List.rdlc
+6. Rename the layout to: Vendor Purchase List.rdlc.

 7. Add a rendering section to the VendorPurchaseList.ReportExt.al, like for example: